-This restaurant has an amazing seafood bisque and it is often the only thing I’ll order for a meal because it is so incredibly good.
-I’m not hopeful it will be on the new menu when it re-opens so before I forgot the taste of that delicious soup, I decided to try to re-create it.
+This restaurant had an amazing seafood bisque and it was often the only thing I’d order for a meal because it was so incredibly good.
+I’m not optimistic that it will be on the new menu when it re-opens so before I forgot the taste of that delicious soup, I decided to try to recreate it.

 I actually can’t believe I didn’t try to recreate this recipe sooner, as it was relatively expensive at the restaurant and probably had some questionable ingredients anyway.
 Now, we can enjoy this favorite soup at home even when we can’t make it out for a date night!

 A little slice of heaven.
 Ok, so technically it is a creamy, broth-based, flavored French soup.
 It is often made with a seafood broth as a base and may also contain sauted and pureed vegetables to thicken and flavor it.
 Though the term “bisque” can now often refer to any type of creamy soup, the original and authentic bisque contains broth and seafood.

 This is the most budget-friendly authentic bisque I’ve been able to make, since it contains shrimp, which is often easy to find and inexpensive (even wild caught).
 It does contain dairy, so as it is written it wouldn’t be good for anyone with a dairy allergy.
 You can substitute thick coconut milk for the cream in this recipe.
 It will change the taste and texture slightly but will still create a good finished product.

 A delicious creamy bisque with shrimp and subtle flavors of shallots, carrots, and celery in a broth base.
 Nourishing and delicious!

 - Melt the butter in a large pot over medium heat.

 - Add the carrots and celery and saute 5 minutes.